Digital Marketing AI and Us: With Real Results

 Deep explanation:

-Consequently, if the AI output needs more credibility, add a data point or local example immediately.
+If AI output needs more credibility, add a data point or a local example immediately.

 What is Generative Engine Optimization (GEO) and how does it change SEO?